 He is a Founding/Associate director of the Manta Trust, the former Director of Conservation for the Save our Seas Foundation and a Senior Fellow of the International League of Conservation Photographers.

 Thomas has written and photographed seven books and is a multiple winner in the BBC Wildlife Photographer of the Year and World Press Photo Awards.
 He is a speaker for the National Geographic Live!
 Series and in 2015, gave his TED talk, Dive into an ocean photographer’s world.

-Thomas lives in Cape Town, South Africa but spends most of the year in the field on assignments.
+Thomas lives in the mountains outside of Cape Town, South Africa but spends most of the year in the field on assignments.